 For the last few years, a major initiative in healthcare has been keeping patient records organized with a National Patient Identifier (NPI).
 The NPI was proposed as a solution to improve the organization of patient data in EHR systems.
-Doctors rely on names and birth dates to identify patients, and simple errors like a middle initial or identical names can result in confusion about a patient’s identity.
+Doctors rely on names and birth dates to identify patients, and simple errors like a middle initial or identical name can result in confusion about a patient’s identity.

-It requires significant administrative time and effort to result these kinds of issues.
-Between January 2013 and July 25, 7,613 patient errors were reported across 181 healthcare organizations, according the ECRI’s Patient Safety Organization.
+It requires significant administrative time and effort to result in these kinds of issues.
+Between January 2013 and July 25, 7,613 patient errors were reported across 181 healthcare organizations, according to the ECRI’s Patient Safety Organization.
 Healthcare organizations have urged lawmakers to approve the implementation of the NPI as a solution to the growing issues around patient identity.
 Yet Congress has barred funding to the Department of Health and Human Services (HHS) to create the NPI.
 What remains to be done to establish the NPI?

 Are There Legitimate Security Concerns with the NPI?

-A major reason the HHS has not received it’s funding to implement the NPI has been a concern about privacy.
+A major reason the HHS has not received its funding to implement the NPI has been a concern about privacy.
 These arose largely from the idea that the social security number could be used as the standard identifier.
 Privacy advocates cautioned that using the social security number could trigger widespread invasions of privacy, which cast doubt on the use of NPI itself.
-In addition there were concerns about fraud, specifically, “manipulation of the system for illegal purposes such as drug seekers, drug diversion or medical identity theft.”
+In addition, there were concerns about fraud, specifically, “manipulation of the system for illegal purposes such as drug seekers, drug diversion or medical identity theft.”